ryanphuang/e8/readme.md

 - System Page (wiki page coming soon): all IOs in `e8` will be memory mapped, so there is no need for special instructions like `in` and `out`.
 Basic system functionality will be mapped to Page 0.
-Future fancy hardware will be mapped to the following small pages in the address space.
+Future fancy hardware will be mapped to the following small-id pages in the address space.
 - Multi-core and ring protection (coming soon): `e8` will not have protection rings (e.g. kernel mode and user mode).
 Rather, it will use an approach similar to ARM's TrustZone, where there will be a previledged VM that can